abaj8494/algorithms/README.md

 # Welcome to ALGORITHMS!

-Here is a collection of sorting, searching and graph algorithms implemented in `C`.
+Here is a collection of sorting, searching and graph algorithms.

-# resources
+# References

 - Sedgewick Algorithms in C 3rd edition
+- COMP2521 UNSW